OpenTTD/OpenTTD/readme.txt

   and it should build automatically.
 In case you want to build with SDL support you need to add WITH_SDL to the project settings.
   PNG (WITH_PNG) and ZLIB (WITH_ZLIB) support is enabled by default.
 For these to work you need their development files.
-Best is to download the openttd-useful.zip file from SourceForge under the File tab.
+For best results, download the openttd-useful.zip file from SourceForge under the Files tab.
 Put the header files into your compiler's include/ directory and the library (.lib) files into the lib/ directory.
 For more help with VS6 see docs/Readme_Windows_MSVC6.0.txt.

-  You can also build it using the Makefile with MSys/MingW or Cygwin/MingW.
+  You can also build it using the Makefile with MSYS/MinGW or Cygwin/MinGW.
   Please read the Makefile for more information.

 Unix: